-STAFF WELFARE Strong staff morale, combined with a diversity of expertise, facilitates INTEGRITY Being consistently honest and trustworthy. quality student outcomes.
-Staff: Have a strong commitment and belief in the value of public education; EXCELLENCE Striving for the highest personal achievement in all aspects of schooling and individual and community action, work and life- long learning.
+STAFF WELFARE CORE VALUES Strong staff morale, combined with a diversity of expertise, facilitates quality student outcomes.
+INTEGRITY Being consistently honest and trustworthy.
+Staff: Have a strong commitment and belief in the value of public education; EXCELLENCE Striving for the highest personal achievement in all aspects o schooling and individual and community action, work and life-long learning.
 Value the intrinsic satisfaction gained from all areas of work; Communicate with and value the support of the community; Work to provide a safe and happy school environment; and Enable students to reach their full potential.
 RESPECT Having regard for yourself and others, lawful and just authority and diversity within Australian society and accepting the right of others to hold different or opposing views.
 STUDENTS RESPONSIBILITY Being accountable for your individual and community's actions towards yourself, others and the environment.
 Students value each other's right to learn and demonstrate positive citizenship.
 Students: COOPERATION Working together to achieve common goals, providing support to others and engaging in peaceful resolution of conflict.
-Demonstrate respect for themselves, others and the environment; Work cooperatively; Develop positive behaviour and relationships; Promote the rights and responsibilities of others; Value a sense of belonging; PARTICIPATION Being a proactive and productive individual and group member, having pride in contributing to the social and economic wealth of the community and the nation.
+Demonstrate respect for themselves, others and the environment; Work cooperatively; Develop positive behaviour and relationships; Promote the rights and responsibilities of others; PARTICIPATION Being a proactive and productive individual and group member having pride in contributing to the social and economic wealth of the community and the nation.
 Value a sense of belonging; Display enthusiasm; Learn to recognise and accept diversity; and CARE Concern for the wellbeing of yourself and others, demonstrating empathy and acting with compassion.
 Recognise and celebrate success.
-TEACHING AND LEARNING FAIRNESS Being committed to the principles of social justice and opposing prejudice, dishonesty and injustice.
-Teaching and learning is a cyclic process incorporating diverse and innovative learning experiences to meet the learning needs of all students DEMOCRACY Accepting and promoting the rights, freedoms and responsibilities of being an Australian.
-Emphasis on quality participation to achieve quality outcomes; Encouragement to strive for excellence; Encouragement of each child, instituting values and a love of melong learning; SCHOOL PLANNING 2018-2020 Encouragement of each child, instilling values and a love of lifelong learning; Opportunities to enrich student learning through the many innovative programs; and Provision of a positive supportive learning culture.
-The school planning policy provides direction for the preparation and implementation of school plans including the identification of priority areas, intended outcomes and targets that are consistent with the NSW State Plan and the Department of Education (DoE) planning documents.
-The current school plan can be found on the school website.
+FAIRNESS Being committed to the principles of social justice and opposing prejudice, dishonesty and injustice.
+TEACHING AND LEARNING Teaching and learning is a cyclic process incorporating diverse and innovative learning experiences to meet the learning needs of all students.
+DEMOCRACY Accepting and promoting the rights, freedoms and responsibilities of being an Australian.
+Emphasis on quality participation to achieve quality outcomes; Encouragement to strive for excellence; Encouragement of each child, instilling values and a love of lifelong learning; Opportunities to enrich student learning through the many innovative programs; and Provision of a positive supportive learning culture.